priyagole/PriyaGole/README.md

 ### :woman_technologist: About Me

 I am a third-year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
-My interests include a large part of Computer Science and Discrete Mathematics.
+My interests include large part of Computer Science and Discrete Mathematics.
 Mainly, I am interested in Machine Learning, Deep Learning and currently diving into NLP.
 Besides this, I am deeply interested in learning about Number Theory and its real-world applications in fields like Cryptography.

 Besides this, I occasionally play Badminton.
-Also, my hobbies include dancing, listening to music and currently learning to play keyboard instrument.
-And, I love interacting with people and love learning about new stuff.
+Also, my hobbies include dancing, listening to music, and currently learning to play a keyboard instrument.
+And I love interacting with people and love learning about new stuff.

 ### :hammer_and_wrench: Languages and Tools